KSP-KOS/KOS/doc/source/language/delegates.rst

 There is a library in the kslib that can be used to perform many data set enumeration operations like the one described in the above section.
-It was written to be released coinciding with the addition of this feature to kerboscript.
+It was written to be released coinciding with the addition of this feature to Kerboscript.
 In addition to being useful as a library, it also can serve as a good list of example cases for how you can use this "delegate" feature in your own code.
 Please have a look at :ref:`the lib_enum library in KSLib <https://github.com/KSP-KOS/KSLib/blob/master/doc/lib_enum.md>`_